Stewart's wilt: Disease Cycle and Symptoms

-When the bacteria reach the corn stalks, the vascular bundles become brown and necrotic.
+A good way to determine corn has Stewart's wilt symptoms is to look at the leaf tissue under microscope.
 A good indicator of whether or not the bacteria have infected the stalks is if yellow masses of bacteria are oozing from the vascular bundles.
 With certain sweet-corn hybrids, yellow, slimy ooze collects on the inner ear husks and/or covers the corn kernels.
-The kernels may also have grayish lesions with dark margins or they may be irregular in shape and dwarfed.
-Another common symptom of the bacteria is formation of open cavities within the stalk tissue.
-While the plants are weak and vulnerable, stalk rot fungi can further invade the corn plant.
+If the bacterial ooze exhibits non-flagellated, non-spore-forming, rod-shaped bacteria, the likelihood of Stewart's wilt is great.